 The CORNERSTONE Catholic Scripture Study will be studying

-Join for free.
+Join any Thursday for free.
 Come, study and connect with others where you will be transformed by God’s Holy Word.

 Mary Ann Strindberg 949-240-5924